 It’s been 5 months since we started work on The Boulevard Show House and I’m pleased to say that things are moving right along!
 We ended 2017 with new windows and are starting 2018 by turning our attention to the landscaping.
-Right now it’s a mess, but we have recruited some experts to help transform this construction site into something beautiful.
+It’s a mess, but we have recruited some experts to help transform this construction site into something beautiful.

-We are so excited to be partnering with Moss Landscaping on the exterior design.
-We sat down with Blair Chesnut, project manager and landscape designer at Moss Landscaping to get the scoop on what they have in mind for our landscape design.
+We are excited to be partnering with Moss Landscaping on the exterior design.
+We sat down with Blair Chesnut, project manager and landscape designer at Moss Landscaping.
+She gave us the inside scoop on what they have in mind for our landscape design.
 From drainage and irrigation to aesthetic, they’re doing it all.
 And I can’t wait!

-LU: Tell us about your role in the Boulevard Show House project and what Moss Landscaping is working on specifically?
+LU: Tell us about your role in the Boulevard Show House project and what Moss Landscaping is working on?

-LU: What will you be installing in the Boulevard Show House?
+LU: What are you installing in the Boulevard Show House?

 ML: Drainage and irrigation will go in first.
 Then we will begin prepping the beds and planting.
-Right at the home’s entrance will be a traditional English parterre garden.
+At the home’s entrance, there will be a traditional English parterre garden.
 It will frame an obelisk focal point and feature annuals each season.
-We also designed a series of accent trees, azalea hedges and rows of giant walking iris to complete this classic, southern garden with a contemporary flair!
+We incorporated a series of accent trees, azalea hedges and rows of giant walking iris.
+They’re perfect for this classic, southern garden with a contemporary flair!

 LU: What does your landscape design process look like?